webauthz/handbook/README.md

 token exchange request.
 The application must provide a valid grant token as the input to the exchange.

-## Refresh token

-When using simple tokens,
-the resource server can revoke the access tokens granted to any application by deleting tokens or setting their expiration time to zero.

-When using self-encoded tokens, revocation is not directly possible since the tokens are verified by a cryptographic key and not by looking up anything in a database or remote server.
-This is because people who use self-encoded tokens do it with the intent to avoid such lookups on every request.
-Refresh tokens are used in OAuth 2.0 as a workaround, essentially allowing self-encoded tokens to be used for a limited time without a database lookup, and then a more occasional use of the refresh token (with a database lookup) to request a new access token to be issued.
-The use of the refresh token provides the opportunity to revoke access by refusing to issue a new access token.

-However, there is another reason to implement a refresh functionality, which is applicable to both token types, and that is simply to limit the amount of time that attackers have to mount an attack on the token.

-An implementation may limit the validity period of a token and require the application to obtain a replacement token at the end of that validity period.
-This is indicated by the `refresh_token` attribute provided to the application in the [exchange](#exchange) response.

-Where an exchange response includes `refresh_token`, the application MAY repeat the exchange step to obtain a new access token.
-The authorization server MAY refuse to issue a new access token until the `access_token` expires, or within a window of time around the access token expiration date to allow for clock difference and a little planning to avoid service interruptions.

-The authorization server MAY include a `access_token_max_seconds` value in the exchange response to indicate to the application when the access token becomes invalid.
-Applications SHOULD avoid making a resource request with the `access_token` after that date.

-An application MAY pre-emptively refresh the access token before the `access_token_max_seconds` have passed.

-The authorization server MAY include a `refresh_token_max_seconds` value in the exchange response to indicate to the application when the refresh token becomes invalid.
-Applications SHOULD avoid making a resource request with the `refresh_token` after that date.

-To obtain a new access token, an application makes an [exchange](#exchange) request to the authorization server with the `refresh_token` instead of the `grant_token`.
-The [exchange](#exchange) request MUST include an `Authorization` header with the application's client token.

-The authorization server response to an exchange request MAY include a new refresh token to use in addition to a new access token.
-The new access token MAY have different scopes than the prior access token.

-We use a separate `refresh_token` instead of the original `grant_token` for the renewal capability because of the possibility that the `grant_token` is visible to outside parties during the redirect.

 # Token format

 The format of the token is unspecified because it is opaque